Skin lumps are any abnormal bumps or swellings on or under the skin.

 - Moles, skin-colored, tan, or brown bumps on the skin

-- Abscess, infected fluid and pus trapped in a closed space from which it cannot escape
+- Abscesses, infected fluid and pus trapped in a closed space from which it cannot escape

 - Cancer of the skin (colored or pigmented spot that bleeds easily, changes size or shape, or crusts and does not heal)

 Skin lumps from an injury can be treated with rest, ice, compression, and elevation.
 Most other lumps should be looked at by your health care provider before you try any home treatments.

 Call your provider if there is any unexplained lump or swelling.

 Your provider will perform a physical exam and ask about your symptoms, including: